favelow/graph-neural-search-tsp/README.md

 # Graph Neural Network Guided Local Search for the Traveling Salesperson Problem

-This is an implementation of the algorithm described in the paper
+This is an implementation of the algorithm described in the paper [Graph Neural Network Guided Local Search for the Traveling Salesperson Problem](https: